-ddition to written comments provided by September 30, 2016, most stakeholders also provided written comments fter the additional industry meetings, which were incorporated into the substitute ordinance where possible.
-ONING ADMINISTRATOR RECOMMENDATION Approve STAFF RECOMMENDATION staff recommends approval of the substitute ordinance.
-This ordinance will provide comprehensive governance for Il telecommunication facilities within and outside of the public right of way with respect to location standards, design nd concealment elements, and siting requirements in order to maintain a balance of encouraging infrastructure xpansion while maintaining aesthetic standards and pedestrian functionality.
-Information provided by CNX, consultants for the Information Technology Services (ITS) Department.
-IOTE: Changes since the last staff report are shown in red.
-SUBSTITUTE ORDINANCE NO on ordinance amending Metropolitan Code of Laws Chapters 17.04, 17.08, 17.16, and 17.40 pertaining to elecommunication facility uses and Section 6.26.350 to insert therein a reference to Chapter 17.16.
-Proposal No. 2016Z-019TX-001).
+ZONING ADMINISTRATOR RECOMMENDATION Approve

+Staff recommends approval of the substitute ordinance.
+This ordinance will provide comprehensive governance for all telecommunication facilities within and outside of the public right of way with respect to location standards, design and concealment elements, and siting requirements in order to maintain a balance of encouraging infrastructure expansion while maintaining aesthetic standards and pedestrian functionality.

+\ Information provided by CNX, consultants for the Information Technology Services (ITS) Department.

+NOTE: Changes since the last staff report are shown in red.

+SUBSTITUTE ORDINANCE NO.

+An ordinance amending Metropolitan Code of Laws Chapters 17.04, 17.08, 17.16, and 17.40 pertaining to telecommunication facility uses and Section 6.26.350 to insert therein a reference to Chapter 17.16.
+(Proposal No. 2016Z-019TX-001).